 How to watch Disney+

-The new Disney+ streaming service is available by subscription for $6.99 a month or $69.99 a year, after a 7-day free trial.
+The new Disney+ streaming service is available by subscription for $6.99 a month or $69.99 a year.
+Sign up Now!
 A subscription allows for unlimited downloads of content to up to 10 devices for viewing offline, and the ability to stream on four different devices simultaneously.

 Disney+ is available on mobile devices (iOS and Androids); desktop computers; PlayStation 4 and Xbox One gaming consoles; Roku; Apple TV; smart TVs such as LG, Samsung, and Android TVs; and Chromebook, Chromecast, Apple AirPlay, and Amazon FireTV.
 Check out the full list of supported devices for details on individual system requirements, as some specific model numbers may not be compatible.